 Academic essays that engage with the topic of asexual history in a prominent manner.
 You are encouraged to submit a proposal (50-200 words, 1-3 sources) before sending a full essay, although not required.
 Proposals can be sent via filling out the Google form linked at the conclusion of this announcement.

 The deadline listed above is not final due to the circumstance of which this journal is being produced.
 Due to the limited focus of this call, The Asexual is aware that there may be a limited number of publishable submissions for inclusion in this special collection.

 Submit essays in Microsoft Word format.
 If you are submitting previously published articles, please state as such in the following form.
 Papers should be double-spaced (excluding endnotes), with 1-inch left and right margins.
 Papers should exceed 2,500 words and not exceed 10,000 words (including endnotes).
 If your paper does not fit within these word counts, please send an inquiry to AsexualJournal@gmail.com.
 This special issue will use the notes/bibliography Chicago Manual of Style, sixteenth edition.
 A quick reference generator can be found here: https://www.citefast.com/

 If you are having any issues with formatting, please send inquiries for assistance to AsexualJournal@gmail.com.
 Formatting should not be an obstacle or deterrent from submitting.
 Please make The Asexual aware of any issues you are having and they can be worked through together via editing.
 Incorrect or imperfect formatting will not exclude your essay from final inclusion.
 The Asexual is far more interested and invested in the overarching idea or concept of the paper and how its argument(s) is/are constructed.

-- All authors included in the final publication will receive a free copy of the anthology in physical form in lieu of payment.
-You may choose to opt out of this if you wish.
+All authors included in the final publication will receive a free copy of the anthology in PDF form.